Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 # CaPP 1.0
-Calculating Pair distance distribution functions for Proteins.
+Calculating Pair distance distribution functions (PDDF) for Proteins.
 The program calculates the PDDF from a high-resolution protein structure in PDB format,
 and the scattering intensity can be calculated by Fourier transform of the PDDF.
 A water layer can be added as an option.